 how the peep learning together programme is delivered

-Practitioners share the programme with families through conversations and joint activities focusing on aspects of children's learning and development.
-Peep is a strengths-based approach, focusing on doing with rather than doing to parents.
-The Programmes value and build on what families are already doing to support their children's learning.
+Practitioners share the Programme with families through conversations and joint activities focusing on aspects of children's learning and development.
+Peep is a strengths-based approach to working with parents, focusing on doing with rather than doing to parents.
+The programmes value and build on what families are already doing to support their children's learning.

 All delivery is underpinned by ORIM and can also support adults to gain qualifications which recognise their learning during the sessions.

 elements of a peep session